jjangsangy/TemperatureChart/docs/memory-bank/activeContext.md

 ## 1. Current Focus

 The current focus is on enhancing the temperature chart visualization by incorporating day/night indicators and maintaining a clean and efficient codebase.
+Additionally, setting up CI/CD with GitHub Actions for automated testing.

 ## 2. Recent Changes